cckmwong-data/credit_scoring/README.md

 ## Project Overview

+> **Note:**
+> *This Streamlit application is hosted on the free Tier of Streamlit Community Cloud.
+If the app has been idle for more than 12 hours, it may take some time to reactivate.
+In such cases, please click the button saying “Yes, get this app back up!” to relaunch the application.
+Thank you for your patience.*

 A [loan dataset from Kaggle](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data) is used to model borrower default behavior.
-The workflow:

 1. Load and clean the dataset (drop non-predictive identifiers and redundant columns such as `Client_ID` and `Gender`).
 2. Engineer risk-relevant features, notably the Debt-to-Income (DTI) ratio derived from monthly income and repayment amounts.